Democrats stress reproductive rights in fight for control of Congress, White House

 The report was written by Chief Economist Mark M. Zandi, Director/Senior Economist Brendan La Cerda and Economist Justin Begley.

-The post Democrats stress reproductive rights in fight for control of Congress, White House appeared first on Iowa Capital Dispatch.
+The post Democrats stress reproductive rights in fight for control of Congress, White House appeared first on Nebraska Examiner.